MSiccDev/PortableUserVoice/README.md

 PortableUserVoice makes it easy to integrate UserVoice features into your .NET application.
 It is a portable class library (profile 259), which make it availabe across a variety of project types, including Xamarin.iOS and Xamarin.Android.

-There are four main clients:
+There are four clients to integrate into your app:
 - KnowledgeBaseClient
 - SuggestionClient
 - TicketClient